Our award-winning service enables you to settle your overseas trades in the local market currency.

 Foreign exchange may be necessary in order for you to trade in, and pay for, stocks that are quoted in different currencies than sterling.
 You may also need to convert sale proceeds from a different currency back to sterling, or a payment arising from Corporate Actions and Dividends that are paid in the underlying currency.

-HMRC rules state that you can't hold foreign currency in an ISA, therefore if the base currency of a stock is not sterling, an FX must be done at the time of trade.
+HMRC rules state that you can't hold foreign currency in a Stocks & Shares ISA, therefore if the base currency of a stock is not sterling, an FX must be done at the time of trade.
 Any income from non-UK holdings is converted to sterling automatically.

 FX is determined by an exchange rate.
 Exchange rates can fluctuate and so can create additional risk to international investment if a market's currency rises against sterling.
 However, movements in currencies can also work to your advantage.